rzymek/rzymek.github.io/content/post/excel-zip64.md

 draft = true
 +++

+**TL;DR;** Excel has requires specific ZIP flag values in `.xlsx` that Java's ZIP implementation does not provide when streaming.

 # Problem with huge XLSX files

 The standard in Excel file creation in Java is [Apache POI](http://poi.apache.org/).
 It works fine, a bit slow, but still fine.
-But up to some size limit, arbitrary at first sight.
+As it turns out up to some size limit, arbitrary at first sight.
 You can try it yourself.
 Just run this piece of code:

     try (SXSSFWorkbook wb = new SXSSFWorkbook(new XSSFWorkbook())) {